-The Development Committee guides fundraising activities and continually promotes charitable giving opportunities to prospects and donors in their sphere of influence.
+The Development Committee supports fundraising activities and continually promotes charitable giving opportunities to prospects and donors in their sphere of influence.
 The

 Development Committee leads fundraising initiatives that enhance and support Champions

-For Learning priorities that are approved by the President and CEO, Chief Development Officer, the Board of Directors, and other appropriate leadership.
-These initiatives must be backed by an urgent case for philanthropic support and have strong internal leadership to champion these efforts.
+For Learning priorities that are approved by the President and CEO, Chief Development Officer, and Board of Directors.

 The Development Committee is responsible for overseeing the items listed below:

-Proactively develop relationships with potential sources of financial support
+Proactively develop relationships with potential sources of financial support.

-Provide opportunities for these prospects to contribute to Champions For Learning that will accomplish their personal objectives and aspirations
+Provide opportunities for prospects to contribute to Champions For Learning that will accomplish donor personal objectives and aspirations.

-Make Champions For Learning a personal charitable priority
+Make Champions For Learning a personal charitable priority.

-Review the annual fundraising plan, goals and action plans, in concert with staff, to support the organization’s short and long-range goals and objectives
+Review the annual fundraising plan, goals and action plans, in concert with staff, to support the organization’s short and long-range goals and objectives.

-Ensure that the case for support is strong, current, and based on the organization’s mission, priorities and goals; and distinguishes the organization from others in the field
+Ensure that the case for support is strong, current, and based on the organization’s mission, priorities and goals; and distinguishes the organization from others in the field.

-Work with appropriate staff in their efforts to raise money
+Work with appropriate staff in their efforts to raise money.

-Collaborate with the Finance Committee on fundraising goals and recommend to the Board for approval.

-Assure that all members of the Board have the training, tools, and support to effectively participate in fundraising activities
+Assure that all members of the Board have the training, tools, and support to effectively participate in fundraising activities.

-Provide input to the Board Development Committee to ensure the recruitment of Board members able and willing to secure financial and other resources for the organization
+Provide input to the Board Development Committee to support recruitment of Board members able and willing to secure financial and other resources for the organization.

-Assist in identifying and cultivating donor prospects, and determining whether a potential donor’s interests and values match those of opportunities at Champions For Learning, and if so, asking them to contribute financially to accomplish mutual objectives by assisting with development efforts.
+Assist in identifying and cultivating donor prospects and determining whether a potential donor’s interests and values match opportunities at Champions For Learning.
+Facilitate asking them to contribute financially to accomplish mutual objectives.

-Help to evaluate potential prospects for increased contributions
+Help to evaluate potential prospects for increased contributions.

-Recommend guidelines to the Board on all matters relating to the fundraising program, including:
+In collaboration with the President and CEO, and CDO, recommend guidelines to the Board on matters relating to the fundraising program, including:

-donor confidentiality and privacy policy o gift acceptance policy o donor recognition program o planned giving program
+Donor confidentiality and privacy policies

+Gift Acceptance Policy

+Donor recognition program

+Planned giving program

 Second and third-party events policies

-Review and evaluate annual and quarterly fundraising goals, metrics and outcomes
+Review and evaluate annual and quarterly fundraising goals, metrics and outcomes.

-Engage Board member support to maximize the financial success of Night for Champions

-Provide support to the President and CEO and the Chief Development Officer for donor introductions and meetings
+Provide support to the President and CEO and the Chief Development Officer for donor introductions and meetings.

-Ensure that Board members are informed of our impact on the community and strong financial performance, so they can communicate our sound stewardship of their annual and endowment contributions.
+Ensure that Board members are informed of our impact on the community and strong financial performance, so they can communicate Champions For Learning’s sound stewardship of donor annual and endowment contributions.

-Facilitate communications between management, development staff and the Board of Directors.

-Review and update the Development Charter by September 1, for board approval.
+Review and update the Development Charter by September 1.

-velopment Committee Membership
+Development Committee Membership

 Chair –As designated by the Board Chair

-Members: All members should have relevant experience and a strong commitment to the organization to optimize Champions For Learning’s future success.
+Members: All members should have relevant experience and be highly engaged in the community.

 Ex- officio members: President and CEO, Chief Development Officer

-Members are identified in the annual roster.
+Members are identified in the annual roster on the Board Portal.